akeneo/pim-community-dev/TESTING.md

 Acceptance:

-- focuses on the Acceptance layer
+- focuses on the Application layer

 Integration: